rniice/arduino-sensors/arduino-mmx/README.md

 #Controlling the MMX

-##CONFIGURATION:
+###CONFIGURATION:
+- configuration can only be set when mmx is in the "on" mode.

 #####CONFIGURE RANGE
+- asdafsdflk, then ...

 #####CONFIGURE SENSITIVITY
+- adslkfajf, then ...

 #####CONFIGURE SAMPLE INTERVAL

-##MODES:
+- asdlfksjdf, then ...

+#####SAVE CONFIGURATION TO EEPROM
+- close/open mmx 3x, hold open for 5 seconds, then close/open mmx 3x

+###MODES:

 #####SET MODE ON:
-- close/open glove 5x
+- close/open mmx 5x

 #####SET MODE OFF
-- close/open glove 5x
+- close/open mmx 5x

 #####SET TO BLINK MODE
-- asdlfaj
+- close/open 2x, then hold closed for 3 seconds

 #####ADJUST BLINK MODE RATE
+- not supported yet

 #####SET BRIGHTNESS
+- close/open 2x, then hold closed for 5 seconds

 #####SET COLOR